screenshot of FreeDOS 1.3

 Welcome to FreeDOS

-FreeDOS is an open source DOS-compatible operating system that you can use to play classic DOS games, run legacy business software, or develop embedded systems.
+FreeDOS is an open source DOS-compatible operating system that you can use to play classic DOS games, run legacy business software, or write new DOS programs.
 Any program that works on MS-DOS should also run on FreeDOS.

 Play classic games